Home / Blogs / Numerical Methods and Stability

 def check_y_plus(self, walls, target_range=(1, 5)):

-"""Verify y+ on specified walls"""
+"""Verify y⁺ on all specified wall patches."""

 y_plus_values = []